Freddd13/cloudreve-anisub/README.md

-# Automatic Anime Subscription using for Cloudreve
+# Automatic Anime Subscription for Cloudreve
 Subscribe RSS of Anime Torrent sites and call cloudreve offline downloading to get you latest animes.

 ## Usage